backpackerhh/blog-posts/cm430j81q001u09icalbufrkz.md

 At the engineering team level there are some recurring meetings:

 - **Dev Learning**: a 15-minute to 1-hour meeting where one of our colleagues talks about a technical topic.
 It is held every Friday.
-- **Game Days**: a 1.5-hour meeting where we are presented with a series of exercises prepared by other members of the engineering team for us to solve, organized in groups and with time constraints.
-The challenges must be solved without using the tools mentioned above.
+- **Game Days**: a 1.5-hour meeting where first every team shares their [post-mortems](https://en.wikipedia.org/wiki/Postmortem_documentation) since the previous meeting, and later we are presented with a series of exercises prepared by other members of the engineering team for us to solve, organized in groups and with time constraints.
+The challenges usually must be solved without using the tools mentioned above.
 It is held once a month.

 We have dozens of internal gems hosted on [Buildkite Package Registries](https://www.buildkite.com/platform/package-registries/) (formerly [Packagecloud](https://packagecloud.io/)).
 Some examples of those gems, in addition to the OpenTelemetry wrapper mentioned above, allow us to integrate with banks we work with, such as Citibank or Bank of America.
 Among other things, it allows us to test new changes directly against their sandbox before releasing a new version of the gem.